AJenbo/DiabloGrooboAnalysis/readme.md

 Anders Jenbo, also known as AJenbo, is a seasoned software engineer with over two decades of experience.
 He specializes in developing and refining complex systems, with notable contributions to the Devilution/DevilutionX project, focusing on documenting and modernizing the Diablo 1 engine.
 His involvement includes working on the tools for generating and analyzing Diablo 1 dungeons, as well as using his knowledge of the game and its history to identify issues with the run.

+Additional authors:
 - Staphen
 - ephphatha
 - Funkmastermp
 - kphoenix
 - kevans
 - other contributors

 # Appendix A: Diablo Level Generation

 The team reverse-engineered the _Diablo_ executable and determined exactly how the game generates levels for a single playthrough.
-At a high level the process is:
+At a high level, the process involves the following elements:

-1. The player chooses to start a new game (either by creating a new character or starting a new playthrough with an existing character).
+1. The player chooses to start a new game (either by creating a new character or starting a new playthrough with an existing character)
-2. The current date/time (down to the second)[^5] is used to seed the psuedo-random number generator (RNG).
+2. The current date/time (down to the second)[^5] is used to seed the psuedo-random number generator (RNG)
-3. 16 consecutive values [^6] (dungeon seeds) are selected from the RNG and recorded in the save file to use when generating a level.
+3. 16 consecutive values [^6] (dungeon seeds) are selected from the RNG and recorded in the save file to use when generating a level
-4. The 15th dungeon seed is used to randomly deactivate 5 quests.
+4. The 15th dungeon seed is used to randomly deactivate 5 quests
 5. When the player visits a level for the first time:
-    1. The Diablo application uses the relevant dungeon seed to set the RNG state and generates the dungeon layout (advancing the RNG an indeterminate number of times).
+    1. *Diablo* uses the relevant dungeon seed to set the RNG state and generates the dungeon layout (advancing the RNG an indeterminate number of times)
-    2. The Diablo application uses the same dungeon seed to reset the RNG state and generates objects/monsters/items, then records their state in the save file (so that if the player picks up an item, kills a monster, etc. they don’t respawn when revisiting the level).
+    2. *Diablo* uses the same dungeon seed to reset the RNG state and generates objects/monsters/items, then records their state in the save file (so that if the player picks up an item, kills a monster, etc. they don’t respawn when revisiting the level)
 6. If the player revisits a level the process is slightly different:
-    1. The Diablo application uses the relevant dungeon seed to set the RNG state and generates the dungeon layout.
+    1. *Diablo* uses the relevant dungeon seed to set the RNG state and generates the dungeon layout
-    2. The Diablo application loads the most recent state of the objects/monsters/items from the last time the player was on this level.
+    2. *Diablo* loads the most recent state of the objects/monsters/items from the last time the player was on this level

 ## Choosing the Initial RNG Seed

-To set the initial state when starting a new game the Diablo application uses a C standard library function time().
-The value returned by this function varies on different platforms, from the decompilation effort the team was able to determine the implementation used by Diablo returns the number of seconds since Jan 1, 1970 at 00:00:00 as a 32 bit signed integer value.
+To set the initial state when starting a new game the Diablo application uses a C standard library function `time()`.
+The value returned by this function varies on different platforms.
+From the decompilation effort, the team was able to determine the implementation used by Diablo returns the number of seconds since Jan 1, 1970 at 00:00:00 as a 32 bit signed integer value.
 They were also able to isolate the date handling portion of the game seed generation code and determine how it handled the [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem), which is shown in the following code snippet:

 ```c
 //The versions of Visual Studio used to compile Diablo implement time() by calling __loctotime_t()